Touring Israel

 Foreign currency is accepted without restrictions in exchange offices.
 As for the exchange rate, it depends on the momentary situation in the international currency markets.

-In all other places in Israel, it is customary to pay with shekels or credit cards.
+In all other places in Israel, it is customary to pay with Shekels or credit cards.
 International credit cards are accepted for payment in Israel almost everywhere from large shopping centers to small private cafes and shops.

 ATMs are widespread, and international credit cards and traveler's checks can be cashed at foreign exchange departments of banks.